freezer9/Chatbot/README.md

-# Chatbot
+# Weatherbot
-A Bot which  tries to converse with a user.
+A Bot which  gets the weather of a place.

 # Still in development